-II.
+- II.
 If the system does not properly operate except for the above mentioned case, and none of the above mentioned malfunctions is evident, investigate the system according to the following procedures.

-1. If the system does not operate at all.
+- 1. If the system does not operate at all.

 - Check if there is a power failure.

 Wait until power is restored.
-If power failure occurs during operation, the system automatically restarts immediately after the power supply recovers. - Check if the fuse has blown or breaker has worked.
+If power failure occurs during operation, the system automatically restarts immediately after the power supply recovers.

+- Check if no fuse has blown.

+Turn off the power supply.